 I hope that when they sell them, and it turns out the key is invalid, they will get into trouble.
 What do you think?
 Good idea?
 I'm not sure.
 Feel free to use this generator or give me any feedback.

-four comments, already:
+five comments, already:

 Not a terrible idea, but unless other devs pick up the same practice, these scammers may try and point the flack back at you, giving you a negative reputation (even if you have this article plastered prominently on the product site)..but maybe I’m just jumping to the worse case ‘what-if’.

 Overall, I really like the concept, it’s short and sweet and a good way to waste scammers time